pylipp/financeager/README.md

 An application that helps you administering your daily expenses and earnings using single-entry book-keeping.
 Interact via the command line interface `fina`.

-The `financeager` backend holds databases (internally referred to as 'pockets').
+The `financeager` backend holds databases (internally referred to as 'pockets', stored in `~/.local/share/financeager`).
 A pocket contains entries for a certain project.

 ## Quickstart